Credit Cards Credit Card Basics

 There are plenty of "RFID-blocking" products out there, but do they actually do anything?
 Here's what they can prevent — and what they can't.

 If you feel like you have to take more and more precautions with your sensitive information every year, your feelings are spot on.
-According to the 2017 year-end review of data breaches released by the Identity Theft Resource Center, the number of credit card numbers exposed in 2017 totaled roughly 14.2 million, up 90% over 2016.
+According to the Identity Theft Resource Center, over 165 million people had their personal data compromised in the first half of 2025 alone.

-RFID (radio-frequency identification) is used in many credit cards to allow for contactless payment.
-Instead of swiping or inserting your card into a reader, RFID-enabled cards need to be within just a few inches of the reader for the payment to process, allowing for a more timely transaction.
+These days, radio-frequency identification (RFID) chips are used in many credit cards for contactless payment.
+Instead of swiping or inserting your card into a reader, RFID-enabled cards just need to be within a few inches of the card reader for the payment to process, allowing for a more efficient transaction.

-As the popularity of RFID-enabled credit cards as grown, however, so has concern over its vulnerability.
-If your credit card needs to only be near the reader for it to process, what happens if a criminal holds a reader next to your RFID-enabled credit card?
+As the popularity of RFID-enabled credit cards as grown, so has concern over their vulnerability.
+If your credit card only needs be near the reader for it to process, what happens if a criminal holds a reader next to your RFID-enabled card while it's still in your wallet or bag?

 How criminals could steal your credit card information